marlinspike/flask-container-action/README.md

 # GitHub Actions with Azure Container Registry and Azure Container Instances
 This demo shows how to build a Docker container from a Python Flask app, push it to an Azure Container Registry, and then run the container on an Azure Container Instance.

+The Actions included create a full **DevSecOps pipeline** to deploy to an AKS Cluster or an Azure Container Instance.
+The pipelines follow the guidelines of **DoD DevSecOps**, implementing:

+- Code Scanning
+- Running automated tests
+- Test coverage reports
+- Container Build
+- Dependency checks
+- Container scan
+- Docker push to configured registry
+- Deploy to an AKS Cluster

 The app itself is simple but unimportant -- replace with any other app and the constructs of the GitHub action should remain the same.

 ## Pre-requisites
 - An Azure Subscription